-Rupi Kaur, the ‘period stain instagrammer’, puts it aptly enough in her book Milk and Honey.
+Rupi Kaur, the ‘period stain Instagrammer’, puts it aptly enough in her book Milk and Honey.
 No one home?
 Give yourself some love.
 Can’t take that wild video?
 Let your juices overflow.
 Bored?
 A few sexy sighs never hurt.
-Better still, make poetry of it, like Rupi does.
+Better still, make poetry of it, as Rupi does.
 Or like Rosalyn D’Mello, who dedicates an entire chapter in A Handbook for My Lover to the act of masturbation, turning it into one of the most romantic manifestations of nature.

 But what makes perfectly normal people in perfectly normal relationships, especially marriages, want to pleasure themselves when a sure f*** is perhaps just 12 hours away from the next?

-In a Bonobology survey conducted among urban people in relationships, 43% respondents said they satisfy themselves regularly while 37% said they do it sometimes.
+In a Bonobology survey conducted among urban people in relationships, 43% of respondents said they satisfy themselves regularly while 37% said they do it sometimes.
 This, when sex is presumably not a rarity in their lives.

 Related reading: Here’s what it takes to satisfy a woman in bed

-While nightfalls and dream-gasms may be involuntary forms of the act for males and females respectively, these figures are perhaps the most prominent ‘coming out’ of a closed door phenomenon, sadly still considered a taboo in larger India.
+While nightfalls and dream-gasms may be involuntary forms of the act for males and females respectively, these figures are perhaps the most prominent ‘coming out’ of a closed-door phenomenon, sadly still considered a taboo in larger India.
 What’s the big deal about loving yourself, we ask!

 “I do.
 At times even after we have been together if I am not done, I do.
 And loving myself and someone else loving are two different acts, I love pleasing myself…,” explains one of the female participants of our survey.
 For others, exploring oneself is a precursor to letting their partner explore their needs better.
 “It helps me understand what I like so I can try it with my husband,” says a wife.